AdobeDocs/experience-platform.de-DE/help/rtcdp/home-page-dashboards.md

 In the leaderboard **[!UICONTROL Successful profile records]** shows the total number of records that have been successfully processed into the profile.

 There is also a metric card that shows the percentage of successful records.
-Click **[!UICONTROL View datasets]** to see more details about the profile records.
+Select **[!UICONTROL View datasets]** to see more details about the profile records.
 Hover over the colored area of the graph to see additional details:

 ![image](assets/home-profilerecords-details.PNG)